 Advance Morwell successfully lobbied Latrobe City to replace the Community Service signage at Morwell’s entrances.
 As a result of this lobbying, Latrobe City upgraded Community Service signage throughout the municipality.

 Advance Morwell developed a strategy to maximise the impact of Christmas decorations in the CBD and over a period of years, spent Council grant funds to further enhance this display.

 Town Entrance Signage

 Building on the rose theme, Advance Morwell lobbied extensively at local and State Government levels to get approval to install welcome signage on the Princes Freeway entries to Morwell.
-Eventually overcoming opposition to this initiate, attractive signs for three entrances to Morwell have been installed.
-Advance Morwell commissioned the same graphic artist who has designed our building banners to produce Welcome to Morwell signs, which also compliment our shop window stickers.
+Eventually overcoming opposition to this initiative, attractive signs for three entrances to Morwell have been installed.
+Advance Morwell commissioned the same graphic artist who designed our building banners to produce Welcome to Morwell signs, which also compliment our shop window stickers.

 Development of the Town Common

 Advance Morwell plays an active role on the committee of management for the Morwell Town Common and has lobbied for the continual development of this facility.